 Nope.
 At the end of the day, you should not be aiming to paint in a certain style and it does not matter which is harder.

-Once you have learnt these skills, you will have more flexibility with how you paint.
-Do not be fooled by generalisations that abstract painting is not difficult, or that realism lacks creativity.
+Once you have learned these skills, you will have more flexibility with how you paint.
+Do not be fooled by generalizations that abstract painting is not difficult, or that realism lacks creativity.
 Just focus on the fundamentals and then you will have the freedom to paint as you feel.

 The reason I originally wrote this post was to challenge the common perception that the primary goal of a painting is to create something that looks like a photograph.
 In my opinion, that should be the last thing you are trying to do.

 In my humble opinion, I believe realism and impressionism to be roughly on par as the hardest styles to master.
-Realism has the edge as far as technical difficulty, but impressionism has the added difficulty of capturing the essence of the scene without over or under doing it.
-Both styles have an aim of faithfully rendering what you see and are great styles for beginner painters to look towards.
+Realism has the edge as far as technical difficulty, but impressionism has the added difficulty of capturing the essence of the scene without over or underdoing it.
+Both styles have the aim of faithfully rendering what you see and are great styles for beginner painters to look towards.